African-American women's suffrage movement: Creation of the National Association of Colored Women

 Banner with the National Association of Colored Women's Clubs' motto.
 Collection of the Smithsonian National Museum of African American History and Culture.

 The American Women's Suffrage movement began in the north as a middle-class white woman's movement with most of their members educated white women primarily from Boston, New York, Maine, and the Northeast.
 Attempts were made by the National Women's Suffrage Association (NWSA) to include working-class women, as well as black suffragists.
 In 1866 the American Equal Rights Association was formed with the belief that everyone regardless of race or sex should be given the right to vote.
 During this time period a division was forming among the women's movement.
 The 14th Amendment was being proposed and black males were on the cusp of receiving the right to vote.
 The NSWA held a convention to discuss how to go forward and the women were divided on the issue.
 Some women did not want to risk losing the chance for black males to get the right to vote, and figured that the women would get their turn.
 They saw this proposed amendment as a victory of sorts.
 Other women, including Susan B. Anthony and Elizabeth Cady Stanton, were angered by this decision and felt that it was not good enough, and that women should not be excluded from the vote.

 The Fourteenth and Fifteenth Amendments were eventually passed by Congress and women were still not granted the right to vote.
 As time went on the leaders of the National Women's Suffrage Association began to see African-American Suffrage and White Suffrage as different issues.
 The reasons for this change in ideals varies, but in the 1890s younger women began to take the leadership roles and people such as Stanton and Anthony were no longer in charge.
 Another reason for the change in ideals among the movement was the growing "white supremacy" thinking of women entering the movement from the south.
 Now with dissention and disagreement among the NWSA, African-American women left and banded together to form their own organizations.

+Delegate's badge worn by Mamie Williams at the 1914 National Association of Colored Women's Convention.

 In June 1892, the Colored Women's League (CWL) was founded in Washington, D.C.
 Under their president, Helen Appo Cook, the CWL fought for black suffrage and held night classes.
 A Boston-based group under the leadership of Margaret Murray Washington and Josephine St. Pierre Ruffin called the National Federation of Afro-American Women joined the Colored Women's League out of Washington, D.C.
 In 1896, both groups combined to form the National Association of Colored Women under the leadership of Mary Church Terrell.
 Terrell was a college educated woman and was named the first president.
 This group did many things to contribute to the betterment of black women, as well as many other smaller groups who are not named.